LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Method

 \paragraph{Step 6 - Codebook Clean-Up.} After we get the classification result, we perform the following cleanup for the previous dirty codebook: (1) First, we \textit{merge} all of the "mutual" pairs by replacing all the pairs in the group with the one with the highest-score

 where $S_{\text{freq}}$ is global frequency (number of datapoints the code appeared in) and $S_{\text{in-deg}}$ is the incoming degree for each code.
-For example, suppose we have $A \leftrightarrow B \leftrightarrow C \leftrightarrow D$, and $\max_{Score}(A, B, C, D) = D$, then we simply replace all occurrences of $A, B, C$ with $D$ and adjust global frequency and incoming degree correspondingly.
+For example, suppose we have $A \leftrightarrow B \leftrightarrow C \leftrightarrow D$, and $\max_{Score}(A, B, C, D) = D$, then we simply replace all occurrences of $A, B, C$ with $D$ and adjust global frequency and incoming degree correspondingly\footnote{We postpone updating the global frequency and incoming degree of existing nodes until the end of each round, to avoid affecting conditions while nodes are still merging.}.
 (2) Second, we subsume all of the low-frequency codes (in our case, we filter out all the codes which appear less than $6$ times.) into their parent codes if applicable, and drop those orphan codes below the frequency threshold.
 For example, if we have $A \xrightarrow{} B, freq(A) = 1$, then we will replace code $A$ with $B$.